jpa203/Apache-Kafka-ksqlDB-MySQL-Tableau/README.md

 The inspiration is to create a stream processing service whereby the data is transformed in real time for further processing.
 The end product is a real-time dashboard where, for example, the marketing branch of a tourism company can see the most popular flight destinations in and out of Boston, which airlines are most popular, and so on.

 At one point, this project was to exist totally on a cloud platform - but doing so would result in going beyond Amazon's free tier luxuries.
-Hence, this was scraped, but for the sake of practice - an S3 bucket acted as a consumer of the data to act as a pseudo data lake.
+Hence, this was scrapped, but for the sake of practice - an S3 bucket acted as a consumer of the data to act as a pseudo data lake.

 ## About Apache Kafka